MSU Billings Catalog

 www.msubillings.edu/engagement

-The Center for Engagement is the community hub for students, faculty, staff, and guests visiting the Montana State University Billings campus.
-The Student Union is centrally located on the campus with easy access to University services and facilities.
+The Center for Engagement is the community hub for students, faculty, staff, and guests at Montana State University Billings.
+Located in the centrally positioned Student Union, it’s the go-to place to connect, relax, and get involved—just steps away from key campus services and resources.

 Student Organizations